sagittandy/bmir-archive-recorders/README.md

 ## SSH tunnel for remote access

 For Burning Man 2018, scripts were developed to implement an SSH tunnel from a cloud server to the archiver machine in the studio.
 This allowed the author to SSH into the machine after he left Burning Man early, and do any required mantainence remotely.
+This feature uses package autossh to keep the tunnel running.

 This was first used at Burning Man 2018.